ph-kev/gan-nn-final-project/README.md

 # GAN Final Project for CS152

 ## Repository explanation
 The code implement GAN and WGAN and tested them on the MNIST dataset.
-We also computed the FID score on the generated images.
+We also computed the FID and SSIM scores on the generated images.

 ## File structure
 `GAN_params` - GAN parameters (`dis-params-n` is the paramters for the discriminator after n epochs and `gen-params-n` is the paramters for the generator after n epochs).